GalacticCake/godot-docs/index.rst

             how to use stable Godot releases nevertheless.

 Welcome to the official documentation of `Godot Engine <https://godotengine.org>`__, the free and open source community-driven 2D and 3D game engine!
-If you are new to this documentation, we recommend that you read the :ref:`introduction page <doc_about_intro>` to get an overview of what this documentation has to offer.
+If you're new to this documentation, we recommend that you read the :ref:`introduction page <doc_about_intro>` to get an overview of what this documentation has to offer.

-The table of contents below and in the sidebar should let you easily access the documentation for your topic of interest.
-You can also use the search function in the top-left corner.
+The table of contents is below, and the sidebar lets you easily access the documentation for topics of interests.
+You can also use the search function, in the top-left corner, which lets you search topics.

 To browse the documentation offline, you can use the mirror of the documentation hosted on `DevDocs <https://devdocs.io/godot/>`__.
 To enable offline browsing on